Kyoto Gay Travel

 My favorite part is getting the meal ticket after selecting my food from a machine that has photos of all the meals.
 You grab this ticket and bring it the counter.
 Simple!

-If you’re someone who eats dinner late, make sure not to miss the Japanese dinner time window.
+Make sure not to miss the Japanese dinner time window if you’re a late-eater.
 After 9:00 PM, many restaurants will quickly close up shop as soon as their customers have finished.

 If you end up looking for dinner after 10 PM or so, you may end up at a convenience store!
 This is of course a general rule.
 Some places could be open later.